Also see: Governance Scope & Submission/Review Process documentation

 - Evaluating resource availability and distribution.

-- Act as bi-directional communication channels with IT.
+- Act as bi-directional communication channels with central IT divisions and a communication chanell with the larger campus community.

 Specific meeting time, frequency and location decisions are decided by each subcommittee.
 Most subcommittees meet monthly for one hour.